When, Why, and How to Pivot a Startup

 • More established businesses, however, usually have larger customer bases and resources, which allows them to shape their business model more gradually.
 As a rule, mature companies are less flexible about trying completely new routes, as keeping their loyal customers and growing the revenue are their areas of focus.

 Nonetheless, being open to change is a vital aspect when making pivots regardless of the company's size.
-Here's how the process usually works.
+Here are the essential steps in the pivoting process and how it usually works.

 The Pivot Process and Steps